-In order to determine the impact of planting date and varietal maturity on tarnished plant bug management, an experiment was conducted in Stoneville, MS at the Delta Research and Extension Center.
-The experiment was planted as a randomized complete block design and treatments were arranged in a split-split block.
+In order to determine the impact of planting date and varietal maturity on tarnished plant bug management, an experiment was conducted in Stoneville, MS at the Delta Research and Extension Center in 2010 and 2011.
+The experiment was planted as a randomized complete block design with four replications.
+Treatments were arranged in a split-split block.
 The main plot factor was planting date and included four times during the recommended time frame for planting cotton in Mississippi.
-The four times for planting included: (1.) mid-April (April 20, 2010), (2.) late-April/early-May (May 6, 2010), (3.) mid-May (May 19, 2010), and (4.) late-May/ early-June (June 2, 2010).
+The four times for planting included: (1.) mid-April (April 20, 2010, and April 14, 2011), (2.) late-April/early-May (May 6, 2010 and April 29, 2011), (3.) mid-May (May 19, 2010, and May

+16, 2011), and (4.) late-May/ early-June (June 2, 2010, and May 31, 2011).
 The sub-plot factor was cotton variety and included an early maturing variety and a late maturing variety.

-0912B2RF and the late variety was Deltapine 0949B2RF.
-Bollgard II varieties were used to minimize the impact of lepidopteran pests of final cotton yields.
+The early variety was Deltapine 0912B2RF and the late variety was Deltapine 0949B2RF.
+Bollgard II varieties were used to minimize the impact of lepidopteran pests on final cotton yields.
 The sub-sub-plot factor included two levels of tarnished plant bug control.
 These levels were untreated for tarnished plant bug and treated for tarnished plant bug.
 The treated plots were sprayed as needed based upon economic thresholds with insecticide mixtures designed to maximize the level of tarnished plant bug control.
 Application decisions were based on the average tarnished plant bug density of all 4 replications for a particular planting date/variety treatment.
 Plot size was eight rows by 75 ft. in length.
 Each variety was planted at the recommended seed population rate into raised conventional tilled beds with 40 inch row spacing.
 Seed was treated with Avicta Complete Pak to minimize the impacts of thrips.
 A preemergence application of herbicide was made over the entire area for control of summer annual weeds.
 Tarnished plant bug densities were monitored twice per week in each plot.
 The outside six rows of each plot were used for sampling tarnished plant bug densities.
 During the pre-flowering stages, tarnished plant bug adult and nymph densities were determined by taking 25 sweeps with a standard 15 inch diameter sweep net.
 Square retention was monitored prior to first flower by checking 25 plants per plot to determine if normally fruiting plants were retaining at least 80% of first and second position fruiting sites.
 During the flowering period, tarnished plant bug densities were determined by taking two drop cloth samples with a 2.5 ft. black drop cloth per plot.
 Numbers of adults and nymphs were recorded.
-Total number of nodes and plant height were measured weekly throughout the season from 10 randomly selected plants per plot.
 Nodes above white flower were determined by counting the number of main stem nodes above the uppermost first position white flower as described in Bourland et al. (1992).
-Nodes above cracked boll were counted 120 days after planting for each planting date.
+Insecticide sprays were terminated in the treated plots when plants averaged NAWF 5 plus 350 heat units.
 At the end of the season, the center two rows of each plot were harvested and seedcotton weights were recorded.
-A subsample of seedcotton from each plot was ginned and lint turnout was determined.
-Lint yield was converted to lbs/ac.
-A sample of lint from each plot will be analyzed to determine lint quality parameters.
-All data will be analyzed using PROC MIXED from SAS.
+All data were analyzed using PROC MIXED from SAS.